My Theory of Writing

 Writing As a Process, Not a Product

-The byproduct of this thinking is that the pressure to create perfect products goes away and instead is replaced by work in various stages of construction.
+This shift in thinking alleviates the pressure to create perfect end products and is replaced by writing in various stages of construction.
 Murray hints at this idea when he mentions the “glory of unfinishedness [sic]”(Teaching 2).
 Within that statement, there’s also the implication that focusing on the process can be an enjoyable activity in and of itself.

 Writing As A Practice